monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 layout: post
 date: 2024-02-12
 tags: gpt-4 ai genai generative-ai data-entry business cost calculator
-excerpt: Generative AI also greatly increases the efficiency, reliability, scalability, and flexibility of processes that are driven by it.
+excerpt: According to my calculations, a whopping 97.43% reduction in unit cost of data entry can be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model’s behaviour).
+This is very exciting, because prompting is very cost efficient, comparable to traditional software development methods.
 ---

-I was doing a few back-of-the-napkin calculations and realized how tremendously cost-effective generative AI can be.
-I wanted to share my calculations and make a simple calculator available to the web.
+I was doing a few back-of-the-napkin calculations and found a way to express, using numbers, exactly how tremendously cost-effective generative AI can be.

 According to my calculations, a whopping **97.43% reduction in unit cost of data entry** can be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model's behaviour).
+This is very exciting, because prompting is very cost efficient, comparable to traditional software development methods.

 Now obviously this is only going to be true in a select number cases; AI is not yet mature enough to replace every single human job.
 The task that I chose was **Data Classification**, which includes things like Document Classification, Named Entity Recognition (NER), Sentiment Analysis, and Intent Recognition.

+I wanted to share my calculations and make a simple calculator available to folks who are interested in playing around with the numbers.

 ## Scenario: Newspaper Article Reclassification